-Rashmi Gopal-Srivastava joined NCATS’ Division of Clinical Innovation (DCI) in November 2017.
-She oversees and provides programmatic direction and management for several Clinical and Translational Science Awards (CTSA) Program hubs.
-She also serves as the NCATS lead on the national CTSA Program Lifespan Domain Task Force that focusses on integrating translational science across the entire lifespan to attain improvements in health for all and promotes collaboration among more than 50 CTSA Program hubs.
+Rashmi Gopal-Srivastava is a program director in the Initiatives & Consortium-Wide Activities Section of the Clinical and Translational Science Awards (CTSA) Program Branch within NCATS’ Division of Clinical Innovation, where she oversees and provides programmatic direction and management for several CTSA Program hubs.
+She also serves as the NCATS lead on the national CTSA Program Lifespan Domain Task Force that focuses on integrating translational science across the entire lifespan to attain improvements in health for all and promotes collaboration among more than 50 CTSA Program hubs.
 She represents NCATS on the Federal Working Group on Dietary Supplements, the Trans-NIH Coordinating Committee for Lymphatic Research and is a member of the Trans-NIH FDA Medical Devices Research Interest Group.
-Before joining the DCI, since 2006, Gopal-Srivastava was the director of the Extramural Research Program in the Office of Rare Diseases Research where she led and provided scientific & programmatic oversight and coordination to the Rare Diseases Clinical Research Network (RDCRN) — a multidisciplinary national program.
+Before joining the DCI, since 2006, Gopal-Srivastava was the director of the Extramural Research Program in the Office of Rare Diseases Research, now the Division of Rare Diseases Research Innovation, where she led and provided scientific & programmatic oversight and coordination to the Rare Diseases Clinical Research Network (RDCRN) — a multidisciplinary national program.
 RDCRN program is a collaborative effort with ten NIH Institutes.
 In addition, as NCATS representative she collaborated with the FDA on Medical Device Needs Assessment Project.